 The maintenance (upkeep) of a construction work encompasses operations whose purpose is to preserve the state in which the construction work retains its functionality and usability and corresponds to the conditions that must be fulfilled in order for the construction work to comply with its designed purpose, or to restore the construction work to such a state.

-§ 6.
+§ 61.
 Area of interest

 For the purposes of this Code, 'area of interest' means an area defined by the network operator in which the operator's civil engineering works are located.
-[RT I, 15.12.2016, 1 - entry into force 01.01.2017]

 Chapter 2 Principles and Principal Requirements